Our family mediation service aims to prevent young people aged 15 to 25 years from becoming homeless.

 Is mediation confidential?

 Yes.
-Confidentiality will only be broken would be if there is a risk of harm to anyone involved, or there is a disclosure of criminal behaviour.
+Confidentiality will only be broken if there is a risk of harm to anyone involved, or there is a disclosure of criminal behaviour.

 Is mediation legally binding?